Frequently Asked Questions

 Member child(ren) ages nine and under must have direct supervision by a member parent at all times while on the premises, other than when the child is in a supervised class.
 The member parent must stay on the premises even during those times when the member child(ren) is in a classroom activity.
 Member child(ren) ages ten to 15 must be accompanied by a member parent who remains on the premises at all times.
 The member parent is not required to remain in the same physical area as the member child(ren) at all times, particularly when the member child(ren) in this age category are participating in a program activity within the premises.
-Member child(ren) ages 16 and older may be on the premises occasionally without the presence of a member parent; however, the member parent will be responsible for providing detailed orientation to such member child(ren) at all times, particularly when the member child(ren) in this age category are participating in a program activity within the premises.
+Member child(ren) ages 16 and older may be on the premises without the presence of a member parent; however, the member parent will be responsible for providing detailed orientation to such member child(ren) at all times, particularly when the member child(ren) in this age category are participating in a program activity within the premises.

 Our community is varied and diversified with families that value project-based learning experiences and the freedom to customize the educational path for each of their children.

 You don’t have to.
 We encourage parents to teach what they are passionate about.
 Our database of experts will help you find the right person to teach the topics your child is interested in pursuing, plus we offer specialized classes such as science as fee-added coursework.

 There are professional educators available for private consultations, additional fees may apply.